RobertElderSoftware/recc/README.txt

+* Contributions *

+DO NOT CREATE PULL REQUESTS FOR THIS PROJECT.
+ANY PULL REQUESTS YOU CREATE WILL NOT BE MERGED IN.

+Contributing to this project is not currently permitted.

 * Project Home *

 This project is a collection of compiler, microkernel and OS tools.
 Read more here:

 http://recc.robertelder.org/

-* Contributions *

-Do not create pull requests for this project.
-Contributing to this project is not currently permitted.

 * License *